martinotecco/pc-remotecontrol-telegrambot/README.md

     `.\path.py |clip` <br />
     `cd "C:\Windows\System32"` <br />
     return to the list of entries and click on *New*, then press the Ctrl+V keybind to paste your Python path and press the *Enter* key to confirm<br />
-    re-do the last step to add another entry to the list but, after pasting the path, add *Scripts\\* and then press the *Enter* key to confirm click *OK* to confirm, then again and again for the third time, the environment variables editor should has closed <br />
+    re-do the last step to add another entry to the list but, after pasting the path, add *Scripts\\* and then press the *Enter* key to confirm <br />
+    click *OK* to confirm, then again and again for the third time, the environment variables editor should has closed <br />
 **9.** if you don't have Telegram already installed on your phone, install it and create your account <br />
     go to [t.me/BotFather](https://t.me/BotFather) and in the chat press *START*, it'll reply with a list of commands; press on the */newbot* command and follow its replies <br />